-The possible users of these scenarios are many and diverse, and a single scenario exercise cannot hope to provide the details needed by all potential users or address their specific questions.
+Possible users of emissions scenarios include climate modelers and the science community; those involved in national public policy formulation; managers of Federal research programs; individual firms, farms, and members of the public; as well as state and local government officials who face decisions that might be affected by climate change and mitigation measures.
+A single scenario exercise cannot hope to provide the details needed by all potential users or address their specific questions.
 Thus these scenarios are an initial set offered to potential user communities.
 If successful, they will generate further questions and the demand for more detailed analysis, some of which might be satisfied by further scenario development from models like those used here but more often demanding detail that can only be provided with other modeling and analysis techniques.
-As such, this effort is one step in an ongoing and iterative process of producing and refining climate-related scenarios and scenario tools.
+As such, this effort is one step in the ongoing and iterative international process of producing and refining climate-related scenarios and scenario tools.